tgulu/Drone/README.md

 •    Step Eleven: I placed the IMU near the horizontal centre of the drone to maintain the centre of gravity

-•    Step Eleven: At this point I screwed in the propellers.
+•    Step Twevle: At this point I screwed in the propellers.

-•    Step Twelve: The step is to connect the battery to the Frame.
+•    Step Thirteen: The step is to connect the battery to the Frame.
 The ESC will make a beeping sound and the motors will spin for a few seconds.
 At this point the drone is fully assembled.
 </ol>